-This isn’t the first time we’ve reviewed the ukulele from the Kala brand.
-In fact, you could easily see that there’s already another uke ranked at 2nd position.
-This one is a perfect-fit tenor ukulele if you’re having around $100 bucks because it is up for grabs under $120 for all the beginners and pro-level uke players.
-Speaking of the material—i.e. what wood it is made of—we get in letting you know that the top and back of this tenor uke is made of top-class mahogany.
+This isn’t the first time we’ve reviewed a ukulele from the Kala brand.
+In fact, you can easily see that there’s already another Kala uke ranked at the 2nd position in this article.
+This one is a perfect-fit tenor ukulele if you’re looking to spend around $100 bucks.
+As far as the material—i.e. what wood it is made of—the top and back of this tenor uke is made of top-class mahogany.

 Being a top-of-the-line ukulele, this piece will offer you great sound that will have your heart.
-If this is your very first time playing a uke, you can go for this one because it has been designed with the newbies in mind.
-Like most tenor ukuleles, this uke is also having 4 strings that are made of long-lasting and a-one nylon strings.
+If this is your very first time playing a uke, you can go for this one because it has been designed with newbies in mind.
+Like most tenor ukuleles, this uke has 4 strings that are made of long-lasting nylon strings.

 Safety of your uke is one of the primary concerns one needs to keep in mind while playing and letting it rest after you’re done playing it.
-That’s why the company has already taken care of the situation by providing all the uke players with a padded uke gig bag that will keep your ukulele safe from all kinds of temporary and permanent harms.
+That’s why the company has already taken care of you by providing a padded uke gig bag that will keep your ukulele safe from all kinds of temporary and permanent harms.

-As you might’ve seen already that this tenor uke doesn’t come with loads of accessories and perhaps you don’t need them as you can effortlessly get it in tune.
+As you might’ve seen already, this tenor uke doesn’t come with loads of other accessories, and perhaps you don’t need them as you can effortlessly get it in tune.
 Plus, learning strumming or other uke techniques with this one is super easy, and that’s why it is highly recommended for beginners.

 The real question is: is it worth your attention?
 Well, let’s find out:

-7. Kala MK-T Makala Tenor Ukulele with Hard Case, Tuner, DVD
+7. Kala MK-T Makala Tenor Ukulele with Tuner, Capo, and Care Kit

-If you’re someone who doesn’t want to spend extra for the clip-on tuner, gig bag, or an instructional DVD, then this tenor ukulele is definitely for you.
-The DVD has been provided by ‘Austin Bazaar’.
-Although you can choose other options in the series brought to life by Kala, namely Soprano, Pineapple, Concert, since you have decided to opt for tenor ukulele, that’s what you will get in the package referenced above.
+If you’re someone who doesn’t want to spend extra for a tuner, capo, or care kit, then this tenor ukulele is definitely for you.
+Although you can choose other options in the series brought to life by Kala, namely Soprano, Pineapple, and Concert, since you have decided to opt for tenor ukulele, that’s what you will get in the package referenced above.